-My department stands ready to implement your agenda by providing national leadership on education policy.
-We will partner with portfolio agencies, states, territories and stakeholders to deliver high quality education across the life course.
+My department stands ready to implement your agenda by providing national leadership on early childhood education and youth policy.
+We will partner with portfolio agencies, other departments, states, territories and stakeholders to deliver high quality early childhood education and support for young people.